Ulster Defence Regiment: Operational role

 Although an integral part of the British Army the UDR's duties did not require it to be called upon to serve outside Northern Ireland.
 This type of engagement was subsequently referred to as "Home Service" and was similar to the model adopted by the short-lived Home Service Force raised in the UK in 1982.

-The primary function of the regiment was to assist the Royal Ulster Constabulary by "guarding key points and installations, to carry out patrols and to establish check points and road blocks against armed guerrilla-type attacks".
+The primary function of the regiment was to assist the RUC by "guarding key points and installations, to carry out patrols and to establish check points and road blocks against armed guerrilla-type attacks".

 Patrols and vehicle checkpoints on public roads were designed to hinder the activities of paramilitary groups and to reassure the law-abiding general public.
 Writing in 1991, Ken Maginnis recounted that the Regiment had originally been formed as a "sop to Unionism" and it was never intended to have a "serious" operational role, with UDR soldiers at first being assigned to "demeaning" and pointless posts such as guarding water reservoirs.

 The first operational deployment of the regiment was by the 2nd and 6th battalions, deploying 400 soldiers in an 8th Infantry Brigade operation along the border with the Irish Republic in Armagh, Tyrone and Fermanagh to intercept the movement of munitions into Northern Ireland.
 As the force was initially part-time the presence of its soldiers was mostly felt during evenings and weekends.
 It was expected to answer to general call-outs, and was mobilised on a permanent basis on several occasions such as Operation Motorman to provide assistance to the police and army.
 As the regiment acquired more full-time soldiers it assumed duties previously assigned to the police or Army in support of Operation Banner.
 By 1980, the full-time element had matched the numbers of part-timers and the regiment's role had expanded to include tactical responsibility for 85% of Northern Ireland, supporting the Royal Ulster Constabulary.